 When a pupil makes good progress and achieves the outcomes set the parents will be notified of this.
-As appropriate they may be placed in a different wave on the Hurst Lodge SEND Register, or if they no longer have a need that requires additional intervention, they may be removed from the register completely.
+As appropriate they may be placed in a different support level on the Hurst Lodge SEND Register, moved to a different section of the school, or if they no longer have a need that requires additional intervention, they may be removed from that intervention completely.
 In this instance progress will continue to be monitored as for all pupils.